thetawavegame/thetawave-legacy/book/src/design_item.md

 - The increase in fire rate will come at the cost of some damage per blast.
 - Cost $8 from the store.

-This item will be called "Frequency Augmentor" because it sounds sci-fi-y and somewhat relates to what the items does.
+This item will be called "Frequency Augmentor" because it sounds "sci-fi-y" and somewhat relates to what the item does.
 The item will look like this:

 ![frequency_augmentor](assets/frequency_augmentor_example.png)